suit-wg/architecture/draft-ietf-suit-architecture.md

 -  Ability to expose boot process-related data to the application firmware (such as to the status tracker).
-This allows to share information about the current firmware version, and the status of the firmware update process and whether errors have occurred.
+This allows sharing information about the current firmware version, and the status of the firmware update process and whether errors have occurred.

 -  Produce boot measurements as part of an attestation solution.
 See